StaysExperiencesEventsServicesReal Estate

 In this guide

-1The Money Situation in Watamu — What You Need to Know2ATMs in Watamu — Where to Find Them3Currency Exchange in Watamu4M-Pesa — The Game Changer5Using Cards in Watamu6How Much Cash to Carry7Safety Tips for Money in Watamu
+1The Money Situation in Watamu: What You Need to Know2ATMs in Watamu: Where to Find Them3Currency Exchange in Watamu4M-Pesa: The Best Way to Pay in Watamu5Using Cards in Watamu6How Much Cash to Carry7Safety Tips for Money in Watamu

 Currency